 Shopify supports custom layouts and has a powerful API, but you cannot run your own code.
 This means that Shopify has limitations on how far its functionality can be customized.
-You can integrate your store to your ERP via the API, but you cannot build your checkout process from scratch.
+You can integrate your store into your ERP via the API, but you cannot build your checkout process from scratch.

 Both platforms support third-party plugins which can be installed to extend functionalities.
 Both platforms also have a vibrant ecosystem.
 In many cases, the availability of existing extensions has been a deciding factor when we’ve been choosing a platform.